johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 This is demonstrated visually in the four charts below.
 The first row of charts we have already seen: they show Holmes' priors on the left, and his posteriors after learning that the Duchess is dead on the right.

-The second row of charts show the same probabilities, but this time the charts show the *margin probability* (e.g. the total) for each possible *culprit*.
+The second row of charts show the same probabilities, but this time the charts show the *marginal probabilities* (e.g. the totals) for each possible culprit.
 The Duke is the culprit in two different scenarios in the priors, so the total prior probability for the Duke is 50% + 25% = 75%.
 The total prior probability for the Count is 25%.

-After eliminating the Alive+Dike scenario, the remaining probability mass for the Duke and the Count are both 25% -- but these are then scaled up so to 50% each so their total sums to 100%, as shown in the bottom-right chart.
+After eliminating the Alive+Duke scenario, the remaining probability mass for the Duke and the Count are both 25% -- but these are then scaled up so to 50% each so their total sums to 100%, as shown in the bottom-right chart.
 The net result is a decreased total probability for the Duke and increased total probability for the Count.

 <img src="reallocation-of-probabilities-3.svg"
      alt="Reallocation of Probabilities Example"